CristianDavideConte/universalSmoothScroll/README.md

 let changeBackgroundColor = () => document.body.style.backgroundColor = "rgb(" + Math.random() * 255 + "," + Math.random() * 255 + "," + Math.random() * 255 + ")";
 uss.hrefSetup(changeBackgroundColor); //Every time an anchor link is clicked our body.backgroundColor is randomly changed
 ```
-## Q: What's the difference between the _stable_ and the _latest_ API version ?
-A: The **_latest_** version gets updated every time a change is made which means that you have all the lastest features and fixes but that some functionality may have some bugs or code leftovers.<br> The **_stable_** version gets updated only when a feature is completly stable and the code is cleaned which lowers the probability of encountering bugs but the newest features may take a while to arrive here.
 ## Q: Why is it allowed to directly modify internal variables ?
 A: It is allowed (but not suggested) because there may be a bug (rare case) that prevents you from setting a variable to a right value.
 If that's the case don't hesitate to contact me !